mautrix/docs/bridges/general/initial-config.md

 ### Bridge-specific mandatory fields
 #### mautrix-telegram
 The Telegram bridge requires that you create an "app" at <https://my.telegram.org/apps>
 and provide the `api_id` and `api_hash` in the config.
+Telegram is often picky about the details you provide and will just give a generic `ERROR` popup.
+If that happens, try changing the values around until it works.
+URL and description seem to be optional, names probably work best if they don't include `telegram`.

 API keys don't grant access to any Telegram account, they're just required to connect to the API in the first place.
 Login happens afterwards using bridge commands.
+The bridge can be used to log into any account regardless of whose account the API keys were created on.

 #### mautrix-meta
 The Meta bridge is effectively two bridges in one codebase: Facebook Messenger